Eyalyadai/Student_Placement_ML/README.md

 ## 📌 Project Overview
 An end-to-end Machine Learning project designed to assist students in finding their ideal career path in a competitive job market.

-Built by **Eyal Yadai**, this project moves beyond simple prediction by implementing a full Data Science pipeline—from cleaning and dimensionality reduction to hyperparameter tuning—to match students with roles like *Data Scientist*, *Web Developer*, or *Technical Support*.
+This project moves beyond simple prediction by implementing a full Data Science pipeline—from cleaning and dimensionality reduction to hyperparameter tuning—to match students with roles like *Data Scientist*, *Web Developer*, or *Technical Support*.

 ---